kristineorpilla03/short-introductions/README.md

 # short-introductions
 ## Description
-In this aactivity, each student will create a webpage introducing themselves!
-Following that, you will answer the question, "If you were stranded on a deserted island, what 3 thingd would you want with you and why?"
+In this activity, each student will create a webpage introducing themselves!
+Following that, you will answer the question, "If you were stranded on a deserted island, what 3 things would you want with you and why?"
 Level of Difficulty: Beginner

 ## Instructions